cjsatuforc/rpi-guide/README.md

 ping 192.168.100.200
 ```

+## Accessing the RPi remotely
 ### Connecting through SSH
-The follwoing commands will work on Mac machines only.
-To SSH from Windows, use PuTTY (http://www.putty.org/)

-6. Type in
+Download an SSH client on your Windows machine such as PuTTY (http://www.putty.org/)

+1. Type in the PI address of the RPi that you acquired in [Step 4] (#rpi_monitor)
 ```
 ssh pi@x.x.x.x
 ```